EternalMC/VoxelCraft/README.md

 cargo run --features "vulkan"
 `

-on Windows and Linux, and
+on Windows and Linux, and on macOS.

-`

-cargo run --features "metal"
-`

-on macOS.

 For building without any graphics backend, you can use